Packing for the Independent Traveller

 · An attachable day pack- not required but handy

 · A cover- They weigh 400g- so You will have to decide if the security they offer, and how they keep your bag clean is worth it.
-You can use them as a storage bag and also put bits in the outside when you check them in so are a good idea.

 · Take a small day pack 30l for day trips.